Configure rotations

 Every rotation competes on every apparatus, cycling through the order you defined.
 After each round, everyone shifts to the next apparatus in the sequence.

-## Inferred vs. explicit apparatus order
+## Inferred vs. explicit rotation order

 ### Inferred order (default)

-### Explicit order
+### Explicit rotation order

 ## What's next